-Travelli. g does . ot help us much i. u. dersta. di. g [...] but it does serve to reactivate our eyes for a seco. d.
-(Italo Calvino, Collezio. e di Sabbia, 1984)
+Travelling does not help us much in understanding [...] but it does serve to reactivate our eyes for a second.
+(Italo Calvino, Collezione di Sabbia, 1984)

 This guidebook offers a journey leading to the discovery of women's creativity in the fields of architecture and design that reveals women's contribution to the creation of European tangible cultural heritage of the last two centuries.
 It encourages visitors into a personal dialogue with European cities and countries along the most varied and even unusual itineraries.